mkaralevich/figma-seek-destroy/readme.md

 > Seek & Destroy.
-Detach instances and unstyles layers.
+Detach instances and unstyle layers in selection.

-- Make selection
-- Choose option
+- Detaches all nested instances
+- Doesn't destroy components
+- Removes all styles from the layer

+Start fresh or archive.